 Cordless drills today are powered by a more efficient, rechargeable Lithium-ion battery, gone are the days of nickel-cadmium batteries.
 This technology allows the battery to charge quicker -often in less than 60 minutes- and last longer.
 What’s more, you can swap batteries between other power tools from the same brand.
 Helping to reduce the cost of buying multiple batteries.

-To learn more about using a cordless power drill, check out this video by NextJeneration.
+To learn more about using the best cordless drill (https://popularwoodworking.com/review/cordless-drill/), check out this video by NextJeneration.

 A corded drill is often lighter than their cordless counterparts since they don’t have a battery pack.
 But having to go through the hassle of working close to a mains or the need to use an extension lead makes them very limiting and inconvenient for regular usage.
 A cordless drill provides greater mobility.
 You can take it anywhere without having to tow an extension cable behind you.
 However, the more powerful cordless tools are usually more expensive than a corded drill.
 Rest assured, whatever type of drill you choose, your home improvement project will be a success.